11 Day Budget Self Drive Tour of the Complete Ring Road of Iceland with the East Fjords & Myvatn

 Forget bus schedules and take control of the wheel, as you are in charge of your adventures and the time spent at each site.
-A personal itinerary will guide you to all the top attractions, such as volcanoes, glaciers and waterfalls.
+A personal itinerary will guide you to all the top attractions, such as volcanoes, glaciers, and waterfalls.

 During the booking process, you can add an array of extra activities.
-These include snorkelling between two continents in the crystal clear waters of Silfra, whizzing across the ice cap of a glacier on a snowmobile, venturing into a volcanic magma chamber, and riding the friendly Icelandic horse through the countryside.
+These include snorkeling between two continents in the crystal clear waters of Silfra, whizzing across the ice cap of a glacier on a snowmobile, venturing into a volcanic magma chamber, and riding the friendly Icelandic horse through the countryside.

 The personal itinerary you'll receive includes the perfect balance of highlights and hidden gems, allowing you to enjoy a diverse holiday that will last you a lifetime.